ilastik/ilastik.github.io/documentation/pixelclassification/pixelclassification.md

 ## How it works, what it can do

-The pixel classification workflow can classify the pixels of an image given user annotations.
-The classification of the image pixels can be used to segment the image into different objects, such as for example individual cells.
+The Pixel Classification workflow assigns labels to pixels based on pixel features and user annotations.
-The workflow is especially suited if the objects of interests are visually (brightness, color, texture) distinct from their surrounding.
-The algorithm is applicable for a wide range of segmentation problems that fulfill these properties.
+The workflow offers a choice of generic pixel features, such as smoothed pixel intensity, edge filters and texture descriptors.
+Once the features are selected, a Random Forest classifier is trained from user annotations interactively.
+The Random Forest is known for its excellent generalization properties, the overall workflow is applicable to a wide range of segmentation problems.
+Note that this workflow performs semantic, rather than instance, segmentation and returns a probability map of each class, not individual objects.
+The probability map can be transformed into individual objects by a variety of methods.
+The simplest is, perhaps, thresholding and connected component analysis which is provided in the ilastik [Object Classification Workflow]({{site.baseurl}}/documentation/objects/objects.html).
+Other alternatives include more sophisticated thresholding, watershed and agglomeration algorithms in Fiji and other popular image analysis tools.

 In order to follow this tutorial, you can download the used example project <a href="http://data.ilastik.org/pixelClassification_2dcells.zip">here</a>.
 Used image data is courtesy of Daniel Gerlich.